 3. Freeze the cookie dough balls until they are firm (1-2 hours).

-4. Place them side by side into the freezer bag and, before sealing, remove as much air as possible.
+4. Place them side by side in the freezer bag, and before sealing, remove as much air as possible.
 If using a vacuum sealer, it will remove the air for you.

-5. Write the cookie dough name on the bag and the expiration date (3 months from the date made).
+5. Write the cookie dough name on the bag and include the expiration date (3 months from the date it was made).

 6. Bake when ready to eat!
 Do not bring it to room temperature before baking.
 Simply add a few minutes to the recommended baking time.

-Instead of a freezer bag, you can also use a food vacuum sealing system like FoodSaver.
+As an alternative to a freezer bag, you can also use a food vacuum sealing system like FoodSaver.
 I swear by mine!
-Note you will also need vacuum-sealed bags.
+Note, you will also need vacuum-sealed bags.

 I recommend freezing them in smaller-sized cookie dough balls.